Poor basketball fans. How do you cope with having just a month to go wild over contests between, say, wildcats and wolverines, or cougars and tigers?

 A bison can tip the scales at more than 2,000 pounds.
 Millions of the massive beasts once roamed North America, providing Native Americans with food, clothing and shelter.
 But settlers hunted the animals almost to extinction, and by the late 1800s only a few hundred remained.

 At Rocky Mountain Arsenal Refuge, where bison were reintroduced in 2007, the animals rank high on visitors’ viewing lists.
-Other Western refuges where bison have been reintroduced include Wichita Mountains Wildlife Refuge in Oklahoma and the National Bison Range in Montana.
+Other Western refuges where bison have been reintroduced include Wichita Mountains Wildlife Refuge in Oklahoma.

 Who doesn’t view bears with awe?
 Pick your favorite top-of-the-food-chain predator.

 Kodiak brown bears, world famous for their commanding size, are found only on Alaska’s Kodiak Archipelago.
 Kodiak Refuge is home to some 2,000 to 3,000 of them.
 People travel to the refuge from the world over, hoping for a glimpse of these giants.

 The safest way to view Kodiak bears is by guided tour that may include a stay at a remote lodge or a flight in a float plane.

 Farther north, polar bears are icons of the Arctic — and the world’s largest and most ferocious bears.
 Males can top 1,400 pounds.
 Every winter, hundreds of them congregate along the northern coastal plains of Alaska and Canada, to feed, rest and den.
 They prey heavily on seals.

 Polar bears evolved from grizzly bears hundreds of thousands of years ago.
 They are protected from capture and hunting under the Marine Mammal Protection Act.

 You like your wildlife sleek and slippery, equally at home on land or in water?
 Got it.
 So which team do you favor in a matchup between river otters and beavers?